consbio/databasin-arcgis-geoprocessing-tools/docs/tabulate.rst

     *Key concepts:*

     * Very little is returned if no intersection is found.
 Generally only count properties will be returned in this case.
-    * Areas and lengths are returned using the general "quantity" properties.
+    * Areas and lengths are returned using the general "intersectionQuantity" properties.
       Use the geometryType properties to determine what units these represent.
 Quantities will not be returned for points.
     * An important distinction is made between intersected and intersection results for features: